 WHAT ADVICE DO YOU HAVE FOR PEOPLE AND FAMILIES TO HELP THEM START LIVING CONSCIOUSLY?

 I would suggest to people that they do their best to tune everyone else out around them.
 When we decide to live more consciously, everybody has advice for us and they are more than willing to tell it to us.
 All of these outside voices can cloud our instincts, the voice in our heart, leaving us to feel confused and even cause you to live in a way that might not be right for you and your family.
 Make the attempt to focus on your family and your inner self, which leads us to where the answers can be found.

 WHAT WORDS OF WISDOM CAN YOU IMPART ON STRESSED-OUT AND OVER-WORKED PEOPLE?

 First of all, I want to say that we never actually fall short.
 We may feel that way, and tell ourselves that we are not good enough, but we are.

 For example, having a sparkling clean house is truly not a factor in family happiness.
 I think we add more stress to ourselves by piling on all these things we think are necessary, but in reality, are not.
-It’s the moments spent laughing, talking, cuddling, sharing, and growing that will matter in our families.
+It’s the moments spent laughing, talking, cuddling, sharing, and growing that will matter in our lives.
 Get rid of the unnecessary and focus on what matters.
-This can take some time and shifting on a parent’s part.
+This can take some time and shifting on a person’s part.
 Believe me, I know.
 Not having a clean house can drive me crazy, but I have learned that if I have to choose between the clutter or missing time with my son, I’ll always accept the clutter.
 We need to simply look at the other areas in our lives where this same theory applies.